 Sabrina’s Law: The Girl and the Allergy Law

-SABRINA SHANNON died two days before Dalton McGuinty and his Liberal Party were voted in to power in the province.
+SABRINA SHANNON died two days before the Liberal Party was voted in to power in the province.
 The party even had a line in its platform promising that, if elected, it would require public schools to have anaphylaxis plans based on Ontario-wide standards.
 Such words were encouraging to those who had been lobbying, even before Sabrina’s death, to pass a law requiring school allergy procedures.

 Dave Levac, then a Liberal MPP from the Brantford area and a former high school principal, first introduced a private member’s bill to protect anaphylactic students in the province’s elementary and secondary schools in June 2002.
 While many schools had anaphylaxis plans in place, he thought it was dangerous that the standard was not been consistent.